chand1012/cursorrules/README.md

 # LLM Rules

 This is my collection of rules for LLM Agentic Coding.
-Its a mix of my own and some from [Awesome Cursor Rules](https://github.com/PatrickJS/awesome-cursorrules/tree/main).
+Its a mix of my own rules and some copied from [Awesome Cursor Rules](https://github.com/PatrickJS/awesome-cursorrules/tree/main).

 ## How I Wrote New Rules